Find Aging in Place

 For some seniors and the elderly technology is crucial in helping them Age in Place at home.
 Some believe apps, sensors, smart medical devices, and other technologies even have the potential to make the nursing home obsolete.
 This may be overly optimistic—but for some seniors and the elderly technology is crucial in helping them age in place at home.

 In their Retirement Report, Kiplinger addressed the point, “Renovations are just a part of what you need to make aging in place work for you.
 While it’s typically less expensive to remain in your home than to pay for assisted living, that doesn’t mean it’s a slam dunk to stay put.
 You’ll still have a long to-do list.
 Just one example: You need to plan ahead for how you will manage maintenance and care—for your home, and for yourself.”

 So before you spend the money to remodel or renovate your current house so you can age in place, reach out to a local real estate professional to determine if it is truly your best option.
 Making a move to a smaller home in the neighborhood might make the most sense.

 Your home situation is unique, and several factors will weigh in on the best choice for you.
-Here are some of the issues in evaluating your options:
+Below are some successful components for Aging in Place: